---

 ## What to configure first

-1. Choose at least one model with image output for avatar or image generation.
+1. Connect at least one provider with image output and choose it for avatar or scene image generation.

 2. Choose a separate scene-writer model if you want automatic scene prompt drafting or design-reference drafting.